DiegoGonzalezOrtiz/OrangeDigitalReactChallenge/README.md

 Please include in the package.json file a command to start the ExpressJS server prior Serving the project so that the app can load the data when served.

 NB.
 No DB required just create a static json file that gets served via the NodeJS server.

+    How to run the project

+    first you have to install the dependency I recommend this command

+    npm i; cd orange-digital; npm i; cd ..

+    Then to build the application

+    npm run tsc ; cd orange-digital ; npm run build ; cp build -r ../build/ ; cd ..

+    Finally to run the app

+    node build/index.js